Hesperian Health Guides

 I'm so glad you stopped crying.
 Let me give you a BIG HUG!

 Suppose Erica is at the development level of a very young child.
-She has poor hand control and no ability to play by herself, or to imitate (to copy) others.
+She has difficulty with hand control and no ability to play by herself, or to imitate (to copy) others.
 She will need to begin with very basic steps and clear, simple messages.
 Her mother can put her down briefly, then praise, talk, or sing to her as long as she does not have a tantrum.
 When she does have a tantrum, her mother should try to give her as little attention as possible, and never give in to her demands.
 She can pay attention and reward her during those moments when she stops screaming—if only to catch her breath.
 This way Erica will begin to learn that she gets more of what she wants through good behavior than through tantrums.

 Erica's mother and another child speaking.